People & Peoples

 President Grant appointed John A. Campbell Governor of the Wyoming Territory April 3, 1869.
 The newly appointed Governor took the oath of office on April 15, 1869 and served until March 1, 1875.

-John B. Kendrick rose from poverty to great wealth and later to the pinnacle of political power.
-He arrived in Wyoming Territory in 1879 with a Texas trail herd, and by the early years of the 20th century was running his own ranches and a local bank.
+John B. Kendrick rose from poverty to great wealth to the pinnacle of political power.
+He arrived in Wyoming Territory in 1879 with a Texas trail herd, and by the early 20th century was running his own ranches and a local bank.
 A Democrat, he was elected governor in 1914, and later served three terms in the U.S. Senate.
 There he worked tirelessly on irrigation, land use, and protection of natural resources.
-With humor, charm, broad intelligence and a willingness to work with political opponents, he became a model for long-term success as a Democrat in a Republican state.
+With humor, broad intelligence and a willingness to work with political opponents, he became a model for long-term success as a Democrat in a Republican state.

 Jim Geringer was first elected to the Wyoming Legislature in 1982, and served six years in each house before taking office as Governor of Wyoming in 1995.